dariansal/deep-learning-mnist/model-reports/pytorch-model-reports.md

   <figcaption>Figure 6: Custom handwritten digit</figcaption>
 </figure>

-- The MLP correctly classified the digit as '9' with 72.21% confidence
+-The MLP correctly classified the digit as '9' with 72.21% confidence
-- The CNN correctly classified the digit as '9' with 99.86% confidence
+-The CNN correctly classified the digit as '9' with 99.86% confidence
-    - This could be because the CNN, which has pattern recognition capabilities from its convolution layers, can handle out-of-distribution characteristics (e.g., pixel brightness, digit thickness) better than an MLP
+-Could be because the CNN, which has pattern recognition capabilities from its convolution layers, can handle out-of-distribution characteristics (e.g., pixel brightness, digit thickness) better than an MLP

 ### Key Takeaways